rajat8527/Cars-Management-Tool/README.md

 POST which enables the creation of resources by supplying their information as part of the request, PUT which allows us to modify a resource, and
 DELETE which we use to remove a resource and its information from our API.

 To better organize our code, we will introduce some more folders in our project at the src/main/java/com/example/cars/ level.
 We will add a folder called models to host the classes that define our objects.

 The other folders to be added include a controllers folder that contains our controllers, a repository folder for the database management classes and a utils folder for any helper classes we might need to add to our project.
-The resulting folder structure will be:

-$ tree .
-.
-├── HELP.md
-├── mvnw
-├── mvnw.cmd
-├── pbcopy
-├── pom.xml
-└── src
-    ├── main
-    │   ├── java
-    │   │   └── com
-    │   │       └── example
-    │   │           └── cars
-    │   │               ├── CarsApplication.java
-    │   │               ├── controllers
-    │   │               ├── models
-    │   │               ├── repository
-    │   │               └── utils
-    │   └── resources
-    │       ├── application.properties
-    │       ├── static
-    │       └── templates
-    └── test
-        └── java
-            └── com
-                └── example
-                    └── cars
-                        └── CarsApplicationTests.java

 ### Domain Model